What happens to my home if there's a lien from a previous owner?

 Answer:

-Please read the sale agreement.
-Did it state that you were to receive the property free and clear of all liens?
-Did you also obtain title insurance?
-If yes, contact the title insurance company -- title insurance is supposed to protect against such claims, including the costs of litigation.
+Check your sale agreement.
+Did it specify that you would receive the property free of all liens?
+Also, did you obtain title insurance?
+If so, contact the title insurance company, as it should protect you against such claims and the costs of litigation.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.